-(d) Low Oil Pressure Warning Light
+(e) Low Engine Oil Pressure Warning Light

 This light warns that the engine oil pressure is too low.

 If it flickers or stays on while you are driving, pull off the road to a safe place and stop the engine immediately.
 Call a Toyota dealer or qualified repair shop for assistance.